greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Refuse to drop the column or constraint if there are any dependent objects.
 This is the default behavior.

 trigger\_name
-:   Name of a single trigger to disable or enable.
+:   Name of a single trigger to deactivate or enable.
 Note that Greenplum Database does not support triggers.

 ALL
-:   Disable or enable all triggers belonging to the table including constraint related triggers.
+:   Deactivate or activate all triggers belonging to the table including constraint related triggers.
 This requires superuser privilege if any of the triggers are internally generated constraint triggers such as those that are used to implement foreign key constraints or deferrable uniqueness and exclusion constraints.

 USER
-:   Disable or enable all triggers belonging to the table except for internally generated constraint triggers such as those that are used to implement foreign key constraints or deferrable uniqueness and exclusion constraints.
+:   Deactivate or activate all triggers belonging to the table except for internally generated constraint triggers such as those that are used to implement foreign key constraints or deferrable uniqueness and exclusion constraints.

 index\_name
 :   The index name on which the table should be marked for clustering.
 Note that `CLUSTER` is not the recommended way to physically reorder a table in Greenplum Database because it takes so long.
 It is better to recreate the table with [CREATE TABLE AS](CREATE_TABLE_AS.html) and order it by the index column\(s\).